nicnosis/iu-courses/sp20/g360/gxd-syllabus.md

-# g360: GAME EXPERIENCE DESIGN
+# G360: GAME EXPERIENCE DESIGN
-### Spring 2019
+### Spring 2020

 **LOCATION**--- Franklin Hall 052
 **SECTION**
-10830 --- Meets MW 02:30P-03:45P
+30463 --- Meets MW 02:30P–03:45P
 **INSTRUCTOR** --- Nic Aguirre --- naguirre@indiana.edu
 **OFFICE HOURS** --- Franklin Hall 030M (Basement), Friday 10:30A -- 11:30A

 ## Description
-In g360, students will focus on designing interfaces and control schemes that deliver rewarding gameplay experience.
+In G360, students will focus on designing interfaces that deliver rewarding gameplay experience.
 Students will design attractive and usable interfaces, as well as intelligent and sensible control schemes, with focus on meeting the needs of players.

 Visual design such as typography and iconography will be used to create an immersive and welcoming environment for players.
 Students will employ tests to find issues with a game’s interface, control scheme, and other design aspects that affect gameplay.

+Students will prototype interfaces in Figma, and build working interfaces in Unity.

 While this course is intended for game designers, its principles of interface design are broad enough to help designers from other disciplines such as web and software development.

 ### Pre-requisites
 ```